New to hiring

 - Family members can be relocated to the Netherlands more easily.

 In order to become a recognised sponsor, you must meet a number of legal obligations.
-We check whether or not you meet these employer obligations and explain the additional responsibilities you have as a recognised sponsor.
-And we submit your application for recognition as a sponsor.
+We advise you about these specific obligations and explain the responsibilities you have as a recognised sponsor.
+We also advise you about the application process.

 To be eligible for a residence permit, your new employee must meet a number of conditions.
 We will check whether or not your foreign professional meets the general conditions for expats and the additional conditions for highly skilled migrants.
 We then submit the application for a residence permit for the highly skilled migrant and, if desired, also for his or her family members.